Alkenso/EverLog/README.md

 Everlog is useful when the goal is to log some non-string information that have to be written into different destinations in variadic formats.

-For example, you need to log some event into console output and into database.
-Console requires human-readable message and the database requires SQL query string.
-It could be easily performed using Everlog.

 Out of the box Everlog provides:
 - severity;
 - global logger instances with convenient macroses;
 - support of any kind of backends: functions, classes, interfaces.

+(!)
 Everlog is template-based solution and requires C++11.

+**Typical situation when Everlog can be used**

+For example, you need to log some event into console output and into database.
+Console requires human-readable message and the database requires SQL query string.
+It could be easily performed using Everlog.

 **Example**